azavea/azavea-branding-guide/design/logo.md

 type: detail
 title: Logo
 group: design
-status: complete
+status: in_progress
 permalink: /design/logo.html
-description: Azavea’s name is derived from the word “zavea”, which means “perspective” in [Urdu](https://en.wikipedia.org/wiki/Urdu).
+description: Wave the Azavea flag proudly with these logo guidelines.

 ---
 Design guidelines for the Azavea company logo and product logos vary.
 Refer to [Products](/identity/products.html) to see all of our product logos.
 Following the design details associated with each logo ensures brand consistency across all communications.

 ## Assets